Players of intrigue: UConn safety Obi Melifonwu bears watching

 Jonnu Smith, TE, Florida International: Doesn’t have overwhelming size at 6-2 3/4, 235, but showed prowess as a blocker and receiver.
 He led the nation’s tight ends with 61 receptions, 710 yards and eight touchdowns in 2014.
 His production dipped in his final two seasons – he missed the final four games of 2015 with a sprained knee — but showed this week he’s got NFL potential as an all-around tight end.

-Haason Reddick, LB, Temple: A pass-rushing 4-3 defensive end in college (10 sacks in 2016), the 6-1 1/2, 237-pound Reddick, who initially walked on at Temple, seemed to make a smooth transition to inside linebacker at the Senior Bowl practices.
+Haason Reddick, LB, Temple: A pass-rushing 4-3 defensive end in college (10 sacks in 2016), the 6-1 1/2, 237-pound Reddick, who initially walked on at Temple, made a smooth transition to inside linebacker at the Senior Bowl practices.
 His speed and versatility figures to only increase his draft status into the combine and pro day.

 Montravius Adams, DT, Auburn: With his size (6-3, 308), he could be a monster if somebody can refine his impressive skill-set.
 “He’s got superior short-area quickness and comes off the ball both in the run and the pass game,” NFL Network draft analyst Mike Mayock wrote in his Day 1 review.
 “In the one-on-one drills nobody could block him on Day 1.”